 The test garment or ensemble is put onto the mannequin and the flame jets from four surrounding burners applied, normally for three or four seconds.
 Heat energy absorbed by the sensors is recorded by the computer, with data normally collected for up to 90 seconds after the burn.
 From this information the computer can produce a report showing:-

-- A "Body map" indicating predicted body burn of either 2^{nd} or 3^{rd} degree would have occurred - Information on when the body burns are occurring during the data record
+- A "Body map" indicating predicted body burn of either 2nd or 3rd degree burns and where they would have occurred - Information on when the burns are occurring during the data record